 Applicants must submit the following documents using the online application:

-Cover letter, resume, 3 professional references with contact information, and an unofficial transcript.
+Cover letter, resume, contact information for 3 professional references, and an unofficial transcript.

 For questions regarding your application and additional options to apply, contact Human Resources at email@example.com or 920-424-1166.